-- Fixed weekly heating charges if your home is part of a communal heating scheme - please note that these are not covered by housing benefit; - A furnished tenancy charge, where we have furnished or part furnished your home for you.
+- is part of a communal heating scheme please note that these are not covered by housing benefit; - A furnished tenancy charge, where we have furnished or part furnished your home for you.

 Your Neighbourhood Officer will have explained exactly what you have to pay, when you first signed for your Southway tenancy.
 If you are not sure what you should be paying, or there has been a change in your circumstances that affects your income or benefits, contact us straight away for advice.